Published on Sunday 24 July 2016 05:53

 Ten Second Review

-The 7th Generation Volkswagen Golf might just be at its best when fitted with the 140PS petrol engine with ACT cylinder cut technology.
+The 7th Generation Volkswagen Golf might just be at its best when fitted with the 150PS petrol engine with ACT cylinder cut technology.
 You get the best of both worlds here; sprightly performance and handling with diesel-like economy and emissions.

 Progress rarely comes in great leaps and bounds in the car industry.
 Instead we see incremental steps forward, with each generation of car being a little better than its predecessor.
 Take the Volkswagen Golf for instance.
 The Mk 5 was quite a step forward from the Mk 4.
 The MK 6 was only a little better than the Mk 5.
-The latest Mk 7 car just polishes everything, buffing what was already a very slick performer up to an impressive sheen.
+The current Mk 7 car just polishes everything, buffing what was already a very slick performer up to an impressive sheen.
 But pause to consider this.
-The car we're looking at here, the petrol-powered Golf 1.4 TSI ACT 140, offers better performance than a Mk 4 GTI.
+The version we're looking at here, the petrol-powered Golf 1.4 TSI ACT 150PS model, offers better performance than a Mk 4 GTI.
 Yet provides 60mpg fuel economy.
 In fact, it returns better economy and emissions than TDI diesel Mk 4s.
 You want progress?
 You're looking at it right here.

 The ACT bit of the name stands for VW's Active Cylinder Technology, which deactivates two of the cylinders to save fuel when the engine isn't under load.
 It's an extremely subtle piece of engineering, and it's fiendishly difficult to detect when you're running on two or four.
 After a while, your ear gets attuned to it, but to all intents and purposes, it's virtually undetectable.
 Cabin refinement has improved enormously, with very little road noise filtering back into the cabin.
 Tyre noise and engine sounds have also been muted to the sort of level you'd have expected from a Phaeton limousine not so long ago.